kaylacasale/social-net/README.md

 # social-net
 A social networking application created via an API where users can create accounts that store information, share their thoughts, react to friends' thoughts, and add friends.
-This demonstrates calling third-party HTTP-based APIs using JavaScript frameworks using Object Document Mapping - an ORM for non-relational databases (NoSQL) such as MongoDB.
+This demonstrates calling third-party HTTP-based APIs using JavaScript frameworks and Object Document Mapping - an ORM for non-relational databases (NoSQL) such as MongoDB.

-This application uses Express.js to establish routes, a MongoDB database, the Mongoose ODM, and DayJS to format timestamps.
-All seed data except for basic user ingo was created using Postman.
+This application uses Express.js (via Node.js) to establish routes, a MongoDB database, and the Mongoose ODM.
+All seed data except for basic user info was created dynamically through Postman requests.

 ## User Story